Post-Quantum Cryptography Summer School

-It is part of the CryptoWorks21 training program and is hosted by the Institute for Quantum Computing (IQC) at the Mike & Ophelia Lazaridis Quantum-Nano Centre on the University of Waterloo main campus at 200 University Avenue West, Waterloo, Ontario, Canada.
+The summer school is part of the CryptoWorks21 training program and is hosted by the Institute for Quantum Computing (IQC).
+The program takes place at The Mike & Ophelia Lazaridis Quantum-Nano Centre at the University of Waterloo, 200 University Avenue West, Waterloo, Ontario, Canada.

-The Post-quantum crypto summer school aims to provide an overview and introduction to the main approaches to providing cryptographic tools that may be safe against quantum algorithmic attacks.
+The Post-Quantum Cryptography Summer School aims to provide an overview and introduction to the main approaches to providing cryptographic tools that may be safe against quantum algorithmic attacks.
 The target audience is students and other researchers conducting or interested in conducting research related to designing, testing or deploying quantum-safe cryptography.

 Fees and accommodations

-There will be a small registration fee for the summer school.
+The registration fee for the Post-Quantum Cryptography Summer School is $125 CAD.
 Students may apply for funding support.
-Details about registration, funding support, and accommodations will be available on the conference web page (pqcrypto2014.uwaterloo.ca) in early June.
+Details about registration, funding support, and accommodations are available on the conference web page.

 The Summer School will include lectures on the following topics.